What is adult social care?

 Adult social care is the support and assistance given to people who may need help with everyday tasks to stay independent.
 This could be for people who are older, with disabilities or neurodiversity, mental health issues and those people who care for them.
 Choosing adult social care involves considering a range of factors to ensure the best possible support.

 In the assessment you will also discuss types of care available.
-Some of the more common forms of care can be found here:
+Some of the more common forms of care can be found below.

 Also known as Home Based Care or Domiciliary Care.
 Support is provided in a person’s own home, including help with personal care, household tasks, and companionship.
 This might be from a few hours of care a week to live-in care where a carer stays with you for up to 24 hours a day.